briankoser/sfc-listeners-guide/episodes/0028-christians-and-harry-potter.md

 4. What do I agree and disagree with in the presented worldview?
 5. What questions could I ask a non-Christian about this story to get them thinking about spiritual matters?

-Matt would hold off on letting his future children read <i class="work-title">Harry Potter</i> until they're old enough and grounded enough in Christianity.
+Matt would hold off on letting his future children read {% workTitle "Harry Potter" %} until they're old enough and grounded enough in Christianity.

-Ben would let his children read the books with the caveats that he would want to help them interpret the story, realize that witchcraft is not something they should get into, and read other books than just <i class="work-title">Harry Potter</i>.
+Ben would let his children read the books with the caveats that he would want to help them interpret the story, realize that witchcraft is not something they should get into, and read other books than just {% workTitle "Harry Potter" %}.